 Improved Video Encoding

-Some videos contain data and subtitle streams.
-Our default was to give each stream a place in the output file, but we found that in many cases these streams are unwanted, while being a source of many encoding problems.
+Videos sometimes contain data and subtitle streams.
+By default, we always gave each stream a place in the output file, but we found that these streams are in many cases unwanted, and often even a source of many encoding problems.

-v2.2.3 that by default ignores these streams.
-It also contains many other improvements on which a separate blog post will follow.
+v2.2.3, which ignores these streams by default.
+It also contains many other improvements, which will be covered in a separate blog post.
 If you want to preserve data streams with

-Besides the big projects mentioned above, we have:
+Besides the larger projects mentioned above, we have:

 - added support for preserving album cover files when converting your audio files

 - added more fonts for printing text onto your images with the /image/resize